Prateek6902/Deep-Learning-Projects/README.md

 5. Suspicious events are logged with timestamps and severity.
 6. JSON results are returned and visualized in the browser.

+Requirements
+Python 3.7+
+pip "

+🤝 Acknowledgements
+MediaPipe
+OpenCV
+Flask
+Font Awesome
+Chart.js

+🧑‍💻 This is an original project developed by me for academic/research/personal purposes.
+Feel Free to use and modify as per your suit.

+##" 💻 Run Locally
 ### Sample Detection Output (JSON):
 ```json
 {